dheero/OBF.github.io/wiki/Google_Summer_of_Code.md

 The Google Summer of Code 2013 is ON!
 Sadly, OBF applied for mentoring this year, but did not get accepted as a mentoring organisation by Google - despite our good track record.
+We'll try again in 2014.

 Organization administrator: [Pjotr Prins](User:PjotrPrins "wikilink") (<pjotr.gsoc2013@thebird.nl>)
 Backup administrators: Chis Fields, [Hilmar Lapp](User:Lapp "wikilink"), Robert Buels